slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Friedrich Nietzsche*

 > *"It's the nature of truth that once you see it, you can't unsee it."
--- Naval Ravikant*

-> *"If it hurts to hear, look for the truth in it.
+"If it hurts to hear, look for the truth in it.
 If it comforts to hear it, look for the lie in it."
--- Naval Ravikant*
+-- Naval Ravikant (Paraphrased)*

 > *"Honesty is a very expensive gift, don't expect it from cheap people."
 -- Warren Buffett*